Also known as: hanging knee raise, hanging leg negatives, knee raise negatives, negative leg lowers, hang-to-leg negatives

 How to Do Hanging knee raise to negative leg raise

-2. Brace your core: Take a deep breath and tighten your abdominal muscles and glutes to prevent swinging and protect the lower back throughout the exercise.
+2. Brace your core: Take a diaphragmatic breath and tighten your abs, pull ribs down, and maintain a neutral spine to stabilize the pelvis and lower back.

 Muscle Groups